rapid7/r7insight_docker/CONTRIBUTING.md

 - Clone your repository fork
 - Work on functionality
 - `make build` for building the Docker image
+- `make unit-test` for running the unit tests (containerized)
-- `make test` for testing the built image
+- `make test` for running all the tests
 - `make clean` for removing the built Docker image and its tags

 Once you have finished implementing the desired functionality, you should open a Pull Request on GitHub